suberjin/nessus-parser/README.md

 - It is necessary to configure notifications about updated packages.
 We also need log update reports.
 - We need to check a package before update in CVS databases in order to make sure that the new package doesn't have more serious vulnerabilities.
+- It is necessary to start receiving this information from Nessus via API or any other possible automation way.